 What Causes Impetigo?

 We all have bacteria living on our skin and in our nose, but most of the time they don't cause any trouble.
-Two types of bacteria can cause impetigo: Group A streptococcus (say strep-toe-kah-kus) and Staphylococcus aureus (say: stah-fih-lo-kah-kus or-ee-us).
-It doesn't matter which bacteria caused your impetigo — the treatment will be similar (almost the same).
+Two types of bacteria can cause impetigo: group A streptococcus (say strep-toe-KAH-kus) and Staphylococcus aureus (say: stah-fih-lo-KAH-kus OR-ee-us).
+It doesn't matter which bacteria cause someone's impetigo — the treatment is almost the same.

 How Do I Know if I Have It?